orionhealth/XBDD/backend/src/main/resources/certs/README.md

 1. Run `./createBackendCerts.sh`
 1. You will be prompted for a password 3 times, each time use `password` as the password.
+1. Make sure you update your maven project (including snapshots) after this.

 ### Configure your computer to allow this certificate